famousthom/uni-form/README.md

-# [Uni-Form Markup](http://sprawsm.com/uni-form/) : Making forms as simple as 1,2,3
+# RightJS UniForm - A Fork of Uni-Form for RightJS

 ## Announcements:

-* __Please note that the jQuery plugins no longer automatically initialize.__
+* 24052011 - __Please note that this is now a custom fork of the Uni-form CSS & Javascript Library intended for RightJS (http://www.rightjs.org/) only [if you want to use the javascript part of things.
+The CSS is kosher but the naming conventions have been revamped to my preferred element naming conventions.__

-  You must init them yourself with the code found in the section below titled "How to use?"
+## Copyright (c) 2011, Thom Simmons

-## Copyright (c) 2010, Dragan Babic
+   Portions Copyright (c) 2010, Dragan Babic

    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation